 Forrest M. Bird expects all students to abide by ethical academic standards in order to help prepare students for real world college and work situations.
-Academic dishonesty-including plagiarism, cheating or copying the work of another, using technology for illicit purposes, or any unauthorized communication between students for the purpose of gaining advantage during an examination-is strictly prohibited.
+Academic dishonesty-including plagiarism, cheating or copying the work of another, using technology for illicit purposes, or any unauthorized communication between students for the purpose of gaining advantage during an examination, the use of Artificial Intelligence (A.I.) to complete assignments as their own, original work-is strictly prohibited.
 Academic Integrity covers all school-related tests, quizzes, reports, class assignments, and projects, both in and out of class.